-With the summer heat already calling you toward any body of water, wouldn't it be great to have a swimming pool to splash into?
-That's the theory behind the creation of Stock Tank Pools.
+Wouldn't it be great to have a swimming pool to splash into without having to dig up your entire backyard?
+That's the theory behind the creation of DIY Stock Tank Pools.
 These stock tank swimming pools, which are exactly what you'd think --- a tank that's generally used to feed and give water to livestock on farms --- have become all the rage, and for good reason.

-Instead of shelling out the high cost of over $30,000 and three months of your time installing a pool, or messing with the hassles of an above ground pool, just make your own simple pool.
-Yes, the idea may seem bold, ambitious and daunting all at once, but it's much easier than it looks, and more cost effective, too.
+Instead of shelling out the high cost of over $30,000 and three months of your time installing a backyard pool, or messing with the hassles of an above-ground pool, just make your own simple pool.
+Yes, the idea may seem bold, ambitious and daunting all at once, but it's much easier than it looks, and more cost-effective, too because of the stock tank pool costs.

-To make your own galvanized stock tank swimming pool, you need a stock tank, a filter, one small pump and several feet of tubing, all which can be found at your local Tractor Supply.
-With these four items and roughly $500, you can make yourself a galvanized steel stock tank pool worth floating in, while also making the kiddos jealous of your adult replication of their plastic kiddy pool.
+To make your own galvanized stock tank swimming pool, you need a stock tank, a filter, one small pump, a few hundred gallons of water, and several feet of tubing, all of which can be found at your local Tractor Supply store.
+With these four items and roughly $500, you can make yourself a metal stock tank pool worth of pool noodles and ice cream inflatables, while also making the kiddos jealous of your adult replication of their plastic kiddie pool.

-If you're a crafty person who loves hands-on projects, you can even take it a step further.
-Rather than simply setting an area in the yard for your stock tank pool to live, you can add decks, stones, and other decorative aspects to the mix.
-In the photos below, you'll find everything from a simple waterfall to a wooden deck to flagstone pavers around the private pool.
+If you're a crafty person who loves hands-on projects, you can even take it a step further and create your own backyard oasis.
+Rather than simply setting an area in the yard for your stock tank pool to live, you can add decking, stones, and other decorative aspects to the mix.
+In the photos below, you'll find everything from homeowners adding a simple waterfall to a wooden deck to flagstone pavers around the backyard stock tank pool.
+Didn't think you could buy outdoor home decor from the farm supply did ya?

-This is an incredibly easy way to spruce up your new outdoor swimming pool in a simple way.
-Here's some inspiration you need to help guide you towards Tractor Supply to make your very own.
-The sky is the limit when it comes to this nifty country pool.
+This is an incredibly easy way to build up your new outdoor swimming pool in a simple way.
+Here's some inspiration you need to help guide you towards Tractor Supply Company to make your very own.
+The sky is the limit when it comes to this nifty DIY project.

 1. Pebble Beach